 The UK does not have credit card acceptance issues.
 Major credit card brands like Visa, Mastercard, American Express and Diners Club are readily accepted in the region.
 If you have an American Express and Diners Club credit card, you may have issues using your cards at small businesses — just like in Australia.
 Take a backup Visa or Mastercard if you're using AMEX or Diners as your main card.

 Below are some of the credit cards fees to take into consideration:

 - ATM withdrawal fees.
-Bankwest platinum cards and the 28 Degrees MasterCard do not charge for international ATM withdrawals.
+The Latitude 28° Global Platinum Mastercard does not charge for international ATM withdrawals.
 Note that all credit cards may be subject to local ATM fees charged by the ATM operators.

 - Cash advance fees.
 In addition to ATM withdrawal fees, you may also be charged a cash advance fee.